ben-xD/push/push/README.md

 #### [unifiedpush](https://pub.dev/packages/unifiedpush)

 - This only works on Android, but not on iOS because it sets up it's own connection instead of using FCM/APNs.
+UnifiedPush has no plans to support iOS, due to the [limitations of iOS](https://unifiedpush.org/users/faq/#will-unifiedpush-ever-work-on-ios).
+- It relies on a [foreground service](https://developer.android.com/guide/components/foreground-services) and therefore a persistent notification.
+This persistent notification is present in the status bar and in notification drawer, and cannot be swiped away.
+It is unrealistic to use on stock Android since users would wonder why certain apps show notifications continuously.
+Currently, UnifiedPush is probably better for alternative-based operating systems like LineageOS and designed for more tech-savvy users.

 ## Getting started